kingcodfish/simple-python-file-server/README.md

 ## License

 This project is open source and available for any use.
+If you redistribute or modify this project, please provide appropriate attribution:

+- Link back to the original repository
+- Credit the original author (kingcodfish)
+- Include this attribution notice in your README
+- State any significant changes made to the original code

 ## Credits